|Help & Documentation|

 Shape outlines from these fonts will be imported.
 Kern values, components, and ligatures cannot be imported.

-Shape outlines are the only thing that can be exported to Open Type (.otf) font files.
-Kern values, components, and ligatures cannot be exported at this time, but that will probably change in the future.
+Shape outlines and ligatures are the only thing that can be exported to Open Type (.otf) font files.
+Kern values and components cannot be exported at this time, but that will probably change in the future.

 Even though you can import True Type (.ttf) and Open Type (.otf) font files, it is only possible to export Open Type fonts.
 Don't worry, Open Type font files are more modern, and you shouldn't notice any differences.